aoifemcl15/fastlane-plugin-clean_testflight_testers/README.md

 # Specify a custom number for what's "inactive"
 lane :clean do
   clean_testflight_testers(days_of_inactivity: 120) # 120 days, so about 4 months
 end

+# Specify an oldest build number for what's "inactive"
+lane :clean do
+  clean_testflight_testers(oldest_build_number: 999) # users who are have got a build prior to 999 should be removed end

 # Provide custom app identifier / username